simonkeng/bloatware/README.md

 ```

 In only 98.2 seconds the parasite infested and grew 1.1 GB.
 Thats a rate of 11.2 MB/s, so in 1 hour and it would bloat to nearly 40 GB.
 Again, please use responsibly.
 Developing and testing this definitely didn't make my SSD happy, nor my CPU or RAM.

+**gif note:** split panes with iTerm2, system monitoring with htop and
+top.
+Its hard to see but after several moments I run `du -sh .` inside `test` and the result
+was 384 MB.